cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 #### 6.1.1.
 Branching
 For smaller projects and teams, feature branching is sufficient, where each feature gets a branch, created from master, used while developing until it is merged into the master.

+## Version control
+Within Cadia-LVL, using git for version control is required.
+A clean repository with descriptive commit messages makes for a good representation of your project which makes it easier for new developers to join it.
+The following guidelines describe a way to maintain a project as such.

+### Workflow
+If a project is public, **the master branch should always contain production ready code**.
+All merges to the master branch should include semantic version tags as listed below.

+#### Branching
+For smaller projects and teams, **feature branching** is sufficient, where each feature gets a branch, created from master, used while developing until it is merged into the master.

 For larger projects, [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is the recommended workflow.
-It includes two main branches, the master branch that stores release history and a development branch that lives between the master branch and feature branches.
+It includes **two main branches**, the master branch that stores release history and a development branch that lives between the master branch and feature branches.
 It also recommends a clear way to implement hotfixes.

 #### 6.1.2.
 Pull requests
 When adding new features or updates to the master branch, developers should write a pull request and let at least one other team member review their code before merging.

-Code reviews across projects are recommended but not required.
-Keeping more team members informed about your work can benefit the team as a whole.
+#### Pull requests
+When you have finished your work on the feature branch you should create a **pull request** to the master branch.
+Assign **someone other than yourself to review** the pull request (the code).
+The **reviewer is responsible** for making sure that everything is (within limits) tested and documented.
+If the reviewer has issues with the pull request (very common) the reviewer **requests fixes** and repeats this process until satisfied.
+When there are no more issues, the **reviewer accepts the pull request** and merges it into the main branch.

+To clearly state the benefits of this, if enforced:
+- No-one works in isolation, more people understand the project.
+- Code quality generally increases.
+- More tests are written.
+- The project is well documented.

+For more information about pull requests see [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

 ### 6.2.
 Commits
 Every commit message should include a short description of work being commited.
 Pull request comments should be more detailed.